 Attract qualified leads easier, more efficiently, and more effectively.
 With an inbound marketing strategy, your prospect comes looking for information that can help solve their problem when they’re ready and is rewarded with the answers that you provide.
 The buyer has visited your website, read your expert content, and developed trust that you are an industry expert.
 You've observed their interest in specific content and have seen them exhibit behaviors that indicate they're ready to buy.
 And a well-qualified lead is easier to close.

-Lead nurturing is made even more effective by sophisticated marketing automation and sales Customer Relationship Management (CRM) software like HubSpot.
+Lead nurturing is made even more effective by sophisticated marketing automation and sales Customer Relationship Management (CRM) software.
 Intelligent nurturing campaigns introduce new content to leads based on their behavior rather than blasting the same message to an entire contact list.
 Finally, a combination of lead scoring analytics and behavioral observations signals when a lead is sales-ready and more open to an initial phone call.

 Every potential buyer expects to see marketing messages, but there's always the danger that a slew of irrelevant marketing content will be seen more as self-promotion than providing helpful solutions.
 The inbound approach to marketing and sales – offering helpful resources, rather than a sales pitch – builds trust, establishes you as a thought leader, and solidifies your company’s reputation and brand, while leading buyers toward the ultimate goal: making an informed purchase.

 Inbound marketing provides a method of measuring the result of your marketing actions, using website and customer data to inform marketing decisions, and prove ROI.
 Typical inbound marketing process involves targeted messages and tactics at each stage of the buyer’s journey.

 As in many businesses, industrial marketers focus on three aspects of business growth: